ITNaveen/interview-questions-NT/kubernetes/sec_net_rbac.md

 persistentVolumeClaimName: The name of the PersistentVolumeClaim (PVC) you want to back up (e.g., postgres-pvc).
 This ensures that the data in your PostgreSQL database (stored in the PVC) is backed up to a snapshot.

+2️⃣ How CSI Handles Snapshots
+When you create a VolumeSnapshot, CSI does:
+✔️ Finds the correct EBS volume for the PVC
+✔️ Creates an AWS EBS snapshot (visible in AWS under EC2 → Snapshots) ✔️ Allows Kubernetes to restore this snapshot later

 6. What is Application Consistency?
 Application Consistency ensures that the data within an application (like a database) is in a consistent state when the snapshot is taken.